-As part of the UF Health Science Center, here are a few of the unique experiences available to our DMD students.
+As part of the UF Academic Health Center, here are a few of the unique experiences available to our DMD students.

-Putting Families First (formerly known as Interdisciplinary Family Health) is a course designed to teach core values, such as community-based family health, health promotion and disease prevention, and teamwork in the context of home visits.
+Putting Families First is a course designed to teach core values, such as community-based family health, health promotion and disease prevention, and teamwork in the context of home visits.

-Clinical Oncology and Oral Pathology (DEN8767L) is designed to enhance the student’s ability to prevent and/or diagnose and manage oral complications from cancer therapy.
-Students will gain experience in obtaining comprehensive medical and dental histories from patients with life-threatening diseases.
-Intraoral and extraoral examinations, interpretation of hospital records, and diagnostic tests will be performed to assess the impact of cancer on the delivery of dental care.
-Students will educate patients in effective oral hygiene methods and preventive strategies to reduce the risk of caries, mucosal infections, and other complications of head and neck radiation and chemotherapy.
+Clinical Oncology and Oral Pathology is designed to enhance the student’s ability to prevent and/or diagnose and manage oral complications from cancer therapy.
+Students gain experience in obtaining comprehensive medical and dental histories from patients with life-threatening diseases.
+Intraoral and extraoral examinations, interpretation of hospital records, and diagnostic tests are performed to assess the impact of cancer on the delivery of dental care.
+Students educate patients in effective oral hygiene methods and preventive strategies to reduce the risk of caries, mucosal infections, and other complications of head and neck radiation and chemotherapy.

 The college is nationally recognized for its oral health research enterprise, emphasizing infectious diseases in dentistry, bone biology, pain and neurosciences, and translational research to improve clinical and dental care.

-UF College of Dentistry has a Statewide Network for Community Oral Health with locations throughout Florida.
-In addition to the UF-owned dental centers in Gainesville, Hialeah, Naples and St. Petersburg, the college’s dental students perform community rotations and provide care in affiliated dental centers as part of their education.
+The UF College of Dentistry created the UF Statewide Network for Community Oral Health with locations throughout Florida.
+In addition to the UF-owned dental centers in Gainesville, Hialeah, Naples and St. Petersburg, the dental students perform community rotations and provide care in affiliated dental centers as part of their education.
 Almost all of the patients treated live at or below 200% of the federal poverty limit.

 Our volunteer dental students and faculty travel to several countries each year and continue to make a significant and long-lasting contribution to global oral health.
 These trips are amazing windows into foreign cultures and provide unique opportunities to our students for personal and professional development.